oar-team/batsky-go-installer/README.md

 # batsky-go installer

+This is a tool changes the imports of any go project, which enables time synchronization with the kubernetes infrastrcuture simulator Batkube.

-This repo is a tool aiming at changing imports of a Kubernetes scheduler, so as to enable compatilibity with the Batkube interface to be able to run simulations of a Kubernetes cluster.
+Its purpose it to enable compatibility between Kubernetes schedulers written in Go and Batkube in order to study scheduling policies by running simulations of a Kubernetes cluster.

-The simulation are backed up by Batsim.
-Batkube is a software doing the link between Batsim and Kubernetes schedulers.

 ## Usage
-- `go build cmd/main.go`.
-I will refer to the built binary as `./main`.

 - `cd` into target project.
-- `./main /scheduler/source/files/`
+- `go run path/to/this/repo/cmd/main.go /scheduler/source/files/`
 - `go mod tidy`
-- `go get -u github.com/oar-team/batsky-go@master`
 - `go mod vendor`
-- `./main ./vendor/dependency1 ./vendor/dependency2 ...`
+- `go run path/to/this/repo/cmd/main.go ./vendor/dependency1

-Options :
+./vendor/dependency2 ... [--not ./vendor/dependency3 ...]`

+Disclaimer: Patch every dependency you judge critical, but do not replace batsky-go's dependencies (github.com/pebbe/zmq4 and github.com/google/uuid) as it would create circular dependencies.

+Options:

-- --not : ignores all the directories or files after this keyword
+- `--not` : ignores all the directories or files after this keyword
 - To show the files it will replace beforehand, type in "show-files" to get a dry run that will just print the path to the files.

-Notes :
-- If github.com/oar-team has not appeared in the vendor folder, you need to manually copy over batsky-go source files and its dependencies. (to simplify the process, cd into batsky-go project, `go mod vendor`, copy over vendor content)
+Note: If github.com/oar-team has not appeared in the vendor folder after patching the source files, you need to manually copy over batsky-go source files and its dependencies. (`clone` and `cd` into batsky-go project, `go mod vendor`, copy `vendor` content under target project's `vendor` folder and source files under `vendor/github.com/oar-team/batsky-go`)
-- Do not replace the entire vendor folder.
-It is not needed, and will create circular dependencies.
-In particular, do not replace github.com/pebbe/zmq4 and github.com/google/uuid

-## Why is this needed?
+## Why is this needed

 Batsim controls the time (the simulation time) which means schedulers **must** base their decisions according to this time rather than the machine time.
-This is done by hijacking calls to the Go time library, to re-route time requests to Batkube.
-This program modifies the source code and vendored dependencies code in order to change specific calls to github.com/oar-team/batsky-go rather than the standard time library.
+This is done by intercepting calls to the Go time library, to re-route time requests to Batkube.
+This program modifies source code and vendored dependencies code in order to redirect specific calls to github.com/oar-team/batsky-go.

+## TODO

+A script to automate the whole process.